-Green tea and matcha can help support healthy digestion by supporting and balancing the microbiome.
-Having a healthy digestion can help support weight loss.
+Green tea can help support healthy digestion by supporting and balancing the microbiome, which can help support weight loss.
 EGCG in green tea can also put our bodies into a process called thermogenesis, which aids in weight loss.

 4. May help lower blood pressure

-While one study found that green tea didn’t have much of a short term benefit, after 12 weeks of drinking green tea, blood pressures were lowered by 2.6 mmHg systolic and 2.2 mmHg diastolic.
-Though not a huge impact, every bit helps when working to lower your blood pressure, making changes wherever you can add up to make a big impact.
+One study found that after 12 weeks of drinking green tea, participant’s blood pressures were lowered by 2.6 mmHg systolic and 2.2 mmHg diastolic.
+Though not a huge impact, every bit helps when working to lower high blood pressure.

-Another beneficial effect of green tea and matcha is aiding with bad breath.
-A study showed that green tea extract inhibited the growth of S. moorei, which is a bacterium responsible for bad breath.
-If you’re prone to bad breath, starting your day with a cup of green tea or matcha may be beneficial for your oral health.
+One study showed that green tea extract inhibited the growth of S. moorei, which is a bacterium responsible for bad breath.
+If you’re prone to bad breath, starting your day with a cup of green tea may be beneficial for your oral health.

 7. Supports heart health